awsdocs/amazon-emr-management-guide/doc_source/emr-manage-resize.md

 **Note**
 Because this process is asynchronous, you may see instance counts change with respect to previous API requests before subsequent requests are honored\.
 In the case of shrinking, it is possible that if you have work running on the nodes, the instance group may not shrink until nodes have completed their work\.

-## Arrested State<a name="emr-manage-resizeArrested"></a>
+## Suspended State<a name="emr-manage-resizeSuspended"></a>

-An instance group goes into an arrested state if it encounters too many errors while trying to start the new cluster nodes\.
-For example, if new nodes fail while performing bootstrap actions, the instance group goes into an *ARRESTED* state, rather than continuously provisioning new nodes\.
+An instance group goes into a suspended state if it encounters too many errors while trying to start the new cluster nodes\.
+For example, if new nodes fail while performing bootstrap actions, the instance group goes into a *SUSPENDED* state, rather than continuously provisioning new nodes\.
 After you resolve the underlying issue, reset the desired number of nodes on the cluster's instance group, and then the instance group resumes allocating nodes\.
 Modifying an instance group instructs Amazon EMR to attempt to provision nodes again\.
 No running nodes are restarted or terminated\.

 In the AWS CLI, the `list-instances` subcommand returns all instances and their states as does the `describe-cluster` subcommand\.
-If Amazon EMR detects a fault with an instance group, it changes the group's state to `ARRESTED`\.
+If Amazon EMR detects a fault with an instance group, it changes the group's state to `SUSPENDED`\.

-**To reset a cluster in an ARRESTED state using the AWS CLI**
+**To reset a cluster in a SUSPENDED state using the AWS CLI**

 Type the `describe-cluster` subcommand with the `--cluster-id` parameter to view the state of the instances in your cluster\.
 + To view information on all instances and instance groups in a cluster, type the following command and replace *j\-3KVXXXXXXY7UG* with the cluster ID\.